Truck and Coach Technician ATS MAP 32

 - Training in the Truck and Coach Technician undertaking is more in-depth and in-school sessions are longer compared to traditional apprenticeships.

-- The four-week work placement will allow you to acquire more industry techniques while performing other work-related activities.
+- During the four-week work placement, you acquire more industry techniques while performing other work-related activities.

 - You may be eligible for employment insurance during the in-class training portion of this School of Transportation program.